Skip to content

 Son of Setnakhte, probably a descendant of Ramesses II and the second pharaoh of the 20th Dynasty.

 Ramesses III’s reign lasted 34 years, the longest since Ramses II.
-He made significant developments militarily and architecturally and became one of the most notable pharaohs of the New Kingdom of Egypt.
+He made significant military and architectural developments and became one of the most notable pharaohs of the New Kingdom of Egypt.

 One highlight of his achievements was defeating the Sea Peoples.
 Those were groups of violent seafarers who attacked Egypt, Syria, Cyprus, and Palestine and vanished the Hittites altogether.

-Ramesses III, too, had many children, three of whom he named Ramses, Ramses IV, Ramses VI and Ramses VIII, and God only knows why he skipped five and seven!
+Ramesses III had many children, three of whom he named Ramses, Ramses IV, Ramses VI and Ramses VIII, and God only knows why he skipped five and seven!

 Ramesses III was assassinated in a conspiracy led by his second wife Tiye and his son with her Pentawere.
-But before they knew it, Ramses IV, the crown prince, arrested them both and secured his throne by executing them.
+But before they knew it, the crown prince, Ramses IV arrested them and secured his throne by executing them.

 Ramses IV (1155 – 1149 BC)